wulwife/LOKI/readme.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+INSTALLATION REQUIREMENTS
+To use loki you will need:
+- GCC6 or later versions or any C compiler that supports OpenMP calls

+- Python3 libraries, Numpy and Obspy

+- Python3 library: LatLonUTM converter, provided here but developed by third parts (soon this dependence will be removed by adding an internal function)